nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Wunderlist**

-Author: Kristen
+Author: Marianne

 Pros:

-* Calendar Feed, able to export to google calendar → If Jim still wishes to have a copy of his tasks on Google Calendar
+* Calendar Feed, able to export to google calendar
-* Tasks need not necessarily need a deadline → Jim cannot decide when is a good time to complete the task.
+* Tasks need not necessarily need a deadline
-* Easy input (using only task name) → Jim prefers a one shot approach
+* Easy input, using only task name
-* Subtasks function → Jim can include follow up action if needed
+* Subtasks function
-* Desktop and mobile application → Jim wants a desktop software he can activate quickly
+* Desktop and mobile application
 * Notifications
 * Bookmark task function
 * Able to add notes to each task